Halita

 Halita is a Nigerian drama series set in Northern Nigeria.
-It has Chisom Gabriella in the leading role as the eponymous Halita and also stars Ummi Ahmed, Boma Ilamina-Eremie and Eddy Madaki.
+It has Chisom Gabriella in the leading role as the eponymous Halita and also stars Ummi Ahmed, Boma Ilamina-Eremie and Eddie Madaki.
 It premiered on Africa Magic Family, DStv channel 154 and GOtv channel 2 on February 4, 2019.

 Plot summary

 Halita is the story of a 19-year-old village girl who is forced to leave the village in order to send money home when her mother Rebecca, takes ill.
 She is promised a job as a secretary but by fate, she ends up in the Zamani home and her fortunes take a turn.